MicrosoftDocs/Viva/Viva/insights/personal/teams/new/focus-plan.md

 Meetings, emails, and chats are necessary to get work done, but they often leave us with little time during the workday for uninterrupted individual work.
 Some people report spending over 80% of their day collaborating with coworkers, and research has shown that it can take over 20 minutes to refocus after checking just one email.

 The focus plan in Microsoft Viva Insights helps you block regular time for your top-priority work by scheduling up to four hours every day to focus.
-The plan also lets you configure your focus-plan settings to match your needs:

-* You can silence or allow chats in Teams.
+When you enroll in a focus plan, Viva Insights books time on your calendar every day to focus.
+The first time you use a focus plan, we prompt you to set up your preferences, which we talk about later.

-* You can mute or unmute team notifications.
+>[!Note]

-You can create, configure, or end your focus plan at will.
-For more information, see [To create your focus plan](#to-create-your-focus-plan) and [To change or leave your focus plan](#to-change-or-leave-your-focus-plan).
+>If you leave your focus plan and enroll in one later, we'll use your preferences from last time.
+You can edit or leave your focus plan whenever you want.

 ## To create your focus plan